SafeNetIoT/destinationIoTPlatforms/README.md

 # Destination Analysis of IoT Traffic

+Examines where IoT devices send their data, by mapping cloud endpoints, identifying server ownership, and classifying traffic as first-party, support, or third-party across regions and timelines.

 ## 1. Input files
 First, generate a list of file paths for the PCAP files in your dataset.
 Use the following command:
 ```